-From applications like durability and fatigue, it is known that the beginnings and ends of a weld line are most crucial.
+From applications such as durability and fatigue, it is known that the beginnings and ends of a weld line are most crucial.
 Hence, it shall be guaranteed as far as possible that there exist complete segments.
-But in the end, it is the responsibility of the χMCF creating system that chopped final segments do not occur.
+Ultimately, it is the responsibility of the χMCF creating system that chopped final segments do not occur.

-Therefore, following rules apply:
+Therefore, the following rules apply: